StefanSalewski/Bevy-3D-Chess/README.md

 cargo run --release
 ```

+## Numeric keypad zero starts a new game!

 ---

 For actual gameplay, you might prefer the 2D egui version with the same engine, available at [tiny-chess](https://github.com/StefanSalewski/tiny-chess).